 📍 Karakum Desert, Darvaza, Turkmenistan

 Deep below the waters of Qiandao Lake, you’ll find this 1,400 year old mysterious underwater city.
-Dubbed the Atlantis Of The East, experienced divers have discovered the carefully-preserved ancient structures and buildings of Shi Cheng.
+Dubbed the Atlantis Of The East, experienced divers discovered the carefully-preserved ancient structures and buildings of Shi Cheng.
 The lake was created in 1959 to make room for a reservoir and hydroelectric station.
-Unfortunately, there is no tourist diving allowed as of yet, but we can only hope that in the future we’ll get to see this unusual spot for ourselves.
+Unfortunately, tourist diving is not allowed at the moment, but we can only hope that in the future we’ll get to see this unusual spot for ourselves.

 This famous lake is the only place worldwide where you can swim with thousands of jellyfish without being harmed.
 Lucky for you, these particular jellyfish live off algae which means they have evolved without their stingers.
 Although swimming is permitted, diving is not allowed because the bottom layer of the lake hosts poisonous hydrogen sulfide.
-Naturally, this is a once-in-a-lifetime trip that you need to add to your post-covid bucket list.
+Naturally, it’s South Pacific’s most unique underwater attraction, so you need to add it to your bucket list.

 📍 Eil Malk Island, Palau, Oceania

 This impressive area is one of the most visited places in Greenland, but you probably have not heard about it.
 Discovered in 2013, the subglacial bedrock canyon is almost twice as long as the Grand Canyon, and is a must-see at least once in your lifetime.
-At this mystical landmark, immerse yourself in the beauty of the turquoise river flowing through the canyon, and the icy landscape.
+At this mystical landmark, immerse yourself in the beauty of the turquoise river flowing through the canyon, and hike around the icy landscape.
 However, it is melting due to climate change!

 This abandoned UFO-shaped Monument House is a great exploration for enthusiastic travellers.
 Opened in 1981 and run by the Bulgarian Communist Party, it is enriched in history and culture with some epic architecture and mosaics.
-Nowadays, it is covered in vandalism but still makes an incredible sight to see, especially in winter.
+Nowadays, it is covered in vandalism but it still makes an incredible sight to see, especially in winter.
 Definitely, one of the most unexplored and undiscovered places globally for your bucket list.

 This surreal salt-covered lake is the world’s largest salt flat and transforms into a giant sky-reflecting mirror from September to May each year.
 Feel as if you’re parading across ice because the pools left over create a shimmering, illusionary horizon.
 Therefore, this makes it one of the most instagrammable places to visit globally.
 Additionally, nightfall brings an incredible stargazing experience.

-If you love history and culture, you will adore this unusual World Heritage Site featuring over 111 monumental tombs, cave drawings and architectural designs dating back to the 1st century BC.
+If you love history and culture, you will adore this unusual World Heritage Site, featuring more than 111 monumental tombs, cave drawings, and architectural designs dating back to the 1st century BC.
 A trip here offers an enlightening experience and an opportunity to learn about the Nabataean Kingdom.
-Before covid-19, thousands of wanderlust-hungry visitors flocked here each year because it is one of the most obscure and phenomenal places on the planet.
+Thousands of wanderlust-hungry visitors flock here each year because it is one of the most obscure and phenomenal places on the planet.

 Another one of the most unexplored and undiscovered places worldwide is the Tunnel Of Love in Ukraine.
 This fairytale-like setting traces back to the Cold War, when Soviet forces planted trees alongside the tracks to keep their transportations a secret.
 Nowadays, it is a popular location to pop the question, and attracts tourists from across the world looking to take a stroll on the unique railway tracks.